-In 2006, the Government in England and Wales introduced new building regulations which raised the energy efficiency standards which new homes must meet.
-New homes that are built to meet these regulations ave more energy, have lower carbon emissions and cost less to run.
+In 2006, the Government in England and Wales introduced new building regulations, which raised the energy efficiency standards, that new homes must meet.
+New homes that are built to meet these regulations save more energy, have lower carbon emissions and cost less to run.

 In order to meet the building regulations, builders need to make sure that any new names they build meet a minimum target for energy performance.

 EPC’s tell owners, potential buyers and tenants about the energy efficiency of a home and how it can be improved.